0x4f53/Wristkey/README.md

 ### Privacy

-Wristkey can be set to unlock after entering your watch's password / PIN / Pattern.
-To enable screen locking for the app, go to your watch's Settings → Personalization → Screen Lock and set a PIN / Pattern / Password.
+Wristkey can be set to unlock after entering your watch's password / PIN / pattern.
+To enable screen locking for the app, go to your watch's Settings → Personalization → Screen Lock and set a PIN / pattern / password.
 To override this setting, open Wristkey, tap the settings icon '⚙️', then scroll down and disable *Screen locking*

 Wristkey doesn't use Wear OS's Ambient Mode by default to prevent bystanders from peeking at your 2FA codes.
 To enable Ambient Mode, open Wristkey, tap the settings icon '⚙️', then scroll down and enable *Ambient mode*.

 ## CHANGELOG

 A detailed changelog is available on the [tags](https://gitlab.com/ThomasCat/wristkey/-/tags) page.
 The latest version is [![Tag](https://img.shields.io/github/v/tag/4f77616973/Wristkey?label="")](https://gitlab.com/ThomasCat/wristkey/tags).

+## CONTRIBUTION

+### Code of Conduct

+Make sure to adhere to the [code of conduct](CODE_OF_CONDUCT.md) when interacting with others on this project.

+### Contributing

+I made this app as a fun project and because the LG G Watch W100 I use doesn't support internet access when paired with iOS.
+[Click here to read the rules](CONTRIBUTING.md) if you'd like to contribute.

 ## ACKNOWLEDGEMENTS